jakub8745/project/README.md

-# Virtual Gallery Archive – Blue Point Art
+# Blue Point Art - Virtual Gallery Archive

 Welcome to the Virtual Gallery Archive for [Blue Point Art](https://bluepointart.uk) – a modular, evolving platform for curating, viewing, and experiencing digital exhibitions.